Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-88-the-turning-gears.md

 But it was good that Daar himself had the answer.

-“I won’t argue again ‘bout what y’all think I am.
+"I won’t argue again ‘bout what y’all think I am.
 But *whatever* I am, I ain’t stupid.
 Would you go out, and hunt and hunt and *hunt,* Taking and Taking until the Werne had no strength left?
 Why would I do such a thing to you?
-To my *friends?”*
+To my *friends?"*

 He had a way of using words like fangs, really.
 And it worked—even the most old-thinking and grumpy given-men could understand the idea that strong people required *other* strong people to keep them strong.